 The weight of delegated activities compared to non-delegated activities should be assessed according to criteria appropriate to each situation.
-The AMF has therefore been led to take into account, when applications have been submitted by asset management companies, the amount of outstanding debt, number of managers, number of funds, the structure in units of expertise within a group, or even the distribution of turnover between delegated management and management carried out directly.
+The AMF has therefore been led to take into account, when applications have been submitted by asset management companies, the amount of outstanding debt, the number of managers, the organisation of risk management (specifically the number of risk controllers), the number of funds, the structure in units of expertise within a group, or even the distribution of turnover between delegated management and management carried out directly.